MediaWind/react_kiosk_engine/docs/customAction.md

 }
 ```

-Each context is separated and provides a `state` and a `dispatcher` that operates in a specific way.
-Here is the break down of how to read and write these contexts:
+Each context of the `Engine` is separated and provides a `state` and a `dispatcher` that operates in a specific way.
+Here is the break down of how to read and overwrite each of these contexts.

+### Router

 ```ts
 router: {